markstringer-dti/markstringer-dti.github.io/dti.md

 What?
 Promise?
 I could hear the other members of the team around the virtual, conference phone table solemnly committing to do actions.
 These had been captured during the meeting and written down with team members names against them.
 What was I going to do when he got around to me?

 I knew that the actions that had my name against them were vague.
-I knew that I could probably fudge and say that they were done by the next time we had a meeting.
+I knew that I could probably at least have some story to tell that they were done by the next time we had a meeting.
 At the same time, I knew something else.
 I knew some members of the team were committing to things they had no business committing to.
 Either they had no chance of doing them by the next time we met, or they simply had no idea whether they could do them or not.
 They weren't committing because they thought they could do the tasks.
 There were committing because they wanted to avoid the difficult situation they would be in if they refused to commit.

 Also, in the back of my mind, were some things I'd been hearing about how this guy, Mr Chairman, was working with the rest of the team.
 He himself worked from home most of the time and got up at 4 am.
 I had vaguely heard some worrying discussions in the stand-up meeting.
 He'd been getting some of the other, younger members of the team to have meetings at 5 am.
 He had also been encouraging people to work through the night to meet his deadlines.